Western Regional Director of Indiana State Historic Sites

 Cate started at the site in 2015, and prior to that worked as a freelance editor, and taught American Literature, Creative Writing, Post-Colonial Literature and Poetry at an independent high school in metro Detroit.
 She has served as Poet in Residence in five Chicago schools through the Poetry Center of Chicago’s Hands on Stanzas program, and has an M.F.A. in Creative Writing from Indiana University, Bloomington.
 She lives in Bloomington with her husband Ben Debus, and their two adorable children.

-Todd Kassim recently moved to Bloomington with his wife Heather, who started a position at Indiana University last Fall.
+Todd Kassim moved to Bloomington with his wife Heather, who started a position at Indiana University.
 Todd is an Episcopal priest having served in Maryland and Washington, D.C. most recently, but also in Colorado and New Jersey.
 He grew up in the Adirondacks of New York and is quickly falling in love with southern Indiana.
 Todd and Heather have an 8 year old son who loves, among other activities, canoeing, hiking, and birding.
 They enjoy discovering new wonders around the area and seeing the beauty around them from the perspective of Theo and Selma.